GoogleCloudPlatform/magic-modules/docs/content/develop/custom-code.md

   custom_delete: templates/terraform/custom_delete/go/resource_name_custom_delete.go.tmpl
 ```

 By convention, the template files are stored in a directory matching the type of custom code, and the name of the file includes the resource (and, if relevant, field) impacted by the custom code.
-Like handwritten resource and test code, custom code is written as ruby templates which render go code.
+Like handwritten resource and test code, custom code is written as go templates which render go code.

 When in doubt about the behavior of custom code, write the custom code, [generate the providers]({{< ref "/get-started/generate-providers" >}}), and inspect what changed in the providers using `git diff`.